 Investment Company Act Rule 12b-1 permits mutual funds that adopt a written plan to pay certain expenses associated with the distribution of their shares out of fund assets.
-Each class, except the Investor Class and Institutional Class, offered by this prospectus has a 12b-1 plan.
-The plans provide for the fund to pay annual fees of 1.00% for C Class and 0.50% for Advisor and R Classes to the distributor for certain ongoing shareholder and administrative services and for distribution services, including past distribution services.
-Under the Advisor Class Plan, the fund's Advisor Class pays the distributor an annual fee of 0.50% of Advisor Class average net assets, half for certain ongoing shareholder and administrative services and half for distribution services, including past distribution services.
+The fund's Advisor Class, C Class and R Class shares have a 12b-1 Plan.
+The plans provide for the fund to pay annual fees of 1.00% for C Class and 0.50% for Advisor and R Class to the distributor for certain ongoing shareholder and administrative services and for distribution services, including past distribution services.
+Under the Advisor Class Plan, the fund's Advisor Class pays the distributor an annual fee of 0.50% of Advisor Class average net assets, half for certain shareholder and administrative services and half for distribution services, including past distribution services.
 The distributor pays all or a portion of such fees to the financial intermediaries that make the classes available.
 Because these fees are used to pay for services that are not related to prospective sales of the fund, each class will continue to make payments under its plan even if it is closed to new investors.
 Because these fees are paid out of the fund's assets on an ongoing basis, over time these fees will increase the cost of your investment and may cost you more than paying other types of sales charges.
-For additional information about the plans and their terms, see Multiple Class Structure in the statement of additional information.
+For additional information about the plans and their terms, see Multiple Class Structure - Master Distribution and Shareholder Services Plan in the statement of additional information.